Ezequiel Tovar Preview, Player Props: Rockies vs. Giants

-On Saturday, Ezequiel Tovar (.295 slugging percentage in past 10 games, with zero homers) and the Colorado Rockies play the San Francisco Giants, whose starting pitcher will be Logan Webb.
-First pitch is at 9:05 PM ET.
+On Sunday, Ezequiel Tovar (.273 slugging percentage in past 10 games, with zero homers) and the Colorado Rockies play the San Francisco Giants, whose starting pitcher will be Keaton Winn.
+First pitch is at 8:10 PM ET.

-He strung together two hits (going 2-for-5) in his last appearance against the Giants.
+He had a hitless showing in his last game (0-for-4) against the Giants.

 Ezequiel Tovar Game Info & Props vs. the Giants